parappayo/book-notes/sed-awk.md

 I will happily study classic Unix command-line tools with barely any excuse for doing do.
 It is good to have widely available, well-documented tools for data processing.

-On the other hand, sed is a good example of an overly terse domain-specific language; all but the most elegant sed programs are difficult to follow.
-I get the impression that sed does not lend itself to self-documenting code, and that sed puts the user at risk for brittle legacy systems.
+On the other hand, sed and awk may be examples of overly terse domain-specific languages.
+All but the most elegant applications of them are difficult to follow; they do not enable self-documenting code, and that puts the user at risk for brittle legacy systems.

 # Take-Aways